RTEMS/rtems-docs/shell/shell.rst

         user_name:password:UID:GID:GECOS:directory:shell

-    with colon separated
+    with colon separated fields.
-    fields.
 For more information refer to the Linux PASSWD(5) man page.
-Use a``password`` of ``*`` to disable the login of the user.
+Use a ``password`` of ``*`` to disable the login of the user.
 An empty password allows login without a password for this user.
 In contrast to standard UNIX systems, this file is only readable and writeable for the user with an UID of zero by default.
 The ``directory`` is used to perform a filesystem change root operation in ``rtems_shell_login_check()`` in contrast to a normal usage as the HOME directory of the user.
-The*default* content is
+    The *default* content is:

     .. code:: c